acl-org/easy2acl/README.md

 Copying the table contents directly from the web browser results in a nice tab separated list when pasting into a text editor.
 This makes it easy to work with, and if the table format should change in EasyChair it is simple to adapt the script.

+### Abstracts

+If you wish to have abstracts included on the Anthology paper pages ([example](https://www.aclweb.org/anthology/P18-1020/)), you will need to provide that information to the script.
+This information can be found in the file `submission.csv` (it is possible this is only available with the paid version of Easychair).
+Place this file in the directory as described above.
+If present, the abstracts will be generated into the BibTeX files for ingestion by the Anthology scripts.

+### The metadata file

+The `meta` file defines a number of conference-level values that are needed to generate the BibTeX and to interpret the file names.
+The script will complain if you are missing fields.
+Fields of particular importance are:

+- `year`, `abbrev`, and `volume_name`: These will be used to form the anthology identifier for your conference, which has the format of "{year}.{abbrev}-{volume_name}.{paper_number}".
+  If you don't know what volume name to use, or have only one volume, a good default is just to number it "1".
+- `booktitle`: This is the long, fully expanded book title for the proceedings.
+- `short_booktitle`: This is a shorter proceedings name, which may someday be used to produce shorter citations.

+An example file can be found [here](example-files/meta).